Humbly Homemade

 Notes

-• Different types of food coloring will require you to add more or less of it to dye your cookies red.
-Start with a little, then add more as needed.
+• Food Dye: Different types of food coloring will require you to add more or less of it to dye your cookies red.
+I prefer gel-based food coloring, since a little goes a long way.

 Nutrition